deoxyribose/deoxyribose.github.io/_posts/2022-6-14-neuro-symbolic.md

 3. DL requires a dense sampling of the latent manifold, and a large compute budget.

+Will scaling deep learning deliver human-level generality, or do we need to add other approaches?
+Time will tell, but in the meantime, we can look at what theory implies, what AI will need to become AGI, and what scaling has delivered thus far.
+In theory, well-known results seem to contradict each other: on one hand, the universal approximation theorem means that neural networks can represent any function.
+On the other, Bayes' theorem implies that simpler models generalize better - and deep learning models are complex.
+Deep learning has many interrelated areas where they are lacking: data efficiency, generalization ability, extrapolation, robustness to adversarial attacks, compositionality, causality, symbolic reasoning, and several more.
+Most agree that these shortcomings will have to be overcome to build AGI.
+Where they disagree is what it'll take to get there.
+There's a wide range of views:

+Scaling maximalists argue that, just as the the human brain is a giant neural network trained on years of experience, and just as ever more impressive abilities have been emerging with scale, these desiderata will emerge as well.
+Perhaps a more common view, held by Yann LeCun, is that while deep learning and scale will remain the foundation of AI, we do need to find and add some number of new concepts - which will have to be compatible with gradient-based learning.
+At the other extreme, proponents of neuro-symbolic AI argue that deep learning needs to be combined with a radically different approach - symbolic AI, in order to compensate for what's lacking.
+On its own, they say, deep learning is fundamentally limited irrespective of scale.

+###

 Take a look at the following objects:
 ![tufa]({{ site.url }}/images/tufa.png "Various novel objects.")